-Hailed as the ‘Rumble in the Rainforest’, the Cairns leg of the World Cup is the second of nine rounds in the series.
-The racing will take place over three days in the World Heritage-listed Smithfield Rainforest, which hosted MTB World Championships in 1996.
+Positioned as the ‘Rumble in the Rainforest’, the event is the second of nine rounds of the World Cup series and will be held over three days in the World Heritage-listed Smithfield Rainforest, located just 15km north of Cairns.

-According to Sheedy, the downhill course is faster as a result of those trail building techniques.
+According to Sheedy, the downhill course is faster as a result of those trail building techniques and higher quality.

-One significant change is that the XCO course has been shortened from 10km (as it was in 1996), to 5km per lap.
+One significant change is with the XCO course that has been shortened from 10km in 1996, to 5km per lap.

-“In 1996, riders would take 2.5 hours to finish.
-This year they are expected to complete the course in 1.5 hours.
-While the XCO course is different, it will still feature Cadel's [Evans] section and Jacob’s Ladder," said Sheedy.
+“In 1996, riders would take 2.5 hours to finish, while this year they are expected to complete the course in 1.5 hours.
+While the XCO course (and sport!) is incredibly different, it will still feature Cadel’s [Evans] section and Jacob’s Ladder.”

-As well as the World Cup , race two and four of the Real Insurance XCM (Marathon) Series will take place at Joyce as part of the Australian XCM Championships on 6 April, and the scenic Atherton Tablelands (100km south west of Cairns) on 25 April.
-The Tablelands Classic, offers a 50 and 100km option and is expected to attract more than 200 riders and an estimated 25,000 spectators.
+In addition to the 2014 UCI World Cup racing over three disciplines, race two and four of the Real Insurance XCM (Marathon) Series will take place in Mt Joyce for the Australian XCM Championships on Sunday, April 6 and the scenic Atherton Tablelands – 100km south west of Cairns – on Friday, April 25 (ANZAC Day).
+The Tablelands Classic, offering both a 50 and 100km option – will attract more than 200 riders with many remaining and expected to join an estimated 25,000 local, national and international spectators during the World Cup weekend festivities.

 “Some places are known for the surf and some places for their snow, Cairns is known for its mountain biking,” said Sheedy quoting Jacobs.
 “And with the Ride Cairns program developed by Tourism Tropical North Queensland, which is heavily investing in the sport, combined with the World Cup will invigorate the sport the same way it invigorated the sport in 1996.”